 Have old chairs and not sure what to do with them?
 Scrap or reclaimed wood?
-Here is how to upcycle two wooden chairs into a bench.
+Here is how to repurpose two wooden chairs into a bench.

 Curbside Furniture Spies